-Creamy Loaded Potato Soup – smooth, creamy, delicious, this can only be described as serious comfort food in a bowl.
+This Creamy Loaded Potato Soup is smooth, creamy, and delicious.
+It can only be described as serious comfort food in a bowl.
 A simple recipe perfect for a cold day.

 It must be the weather, although it’s still pretty warm here, it looks like fall so I’m in winter mode already waiting for the snow any day now.
 But this soup here, this soup embodies everything I love about baked potatoes, the cheese and the bacon, oh yeah the bacon.
 So how can you go wrong here?
 You can’t!

 This soup is so easy to make because we cook the potatoes before, you can either choose to bake them, or just boil them like I did, it was faster and I wanted a quick soup.
 While the potatoes are cooking, you can work on frying the bacon, literally my favorite part.
 For things like this I like to chop up my bacon first then fry it.
 Do you know how hard it is to fry bacon with a dog on a low protein diet around you?
 Who ever came up with low protein diet for dogs, just silly if you ask me.

 What makes this soup delicious is the fact that we use bacon fat instead of oil.
 You have to save a couple tablespoons of that bacon fat to cook the onion and garlic in, this just adds more flavor to the soup.
 Then the rest is easy, add the heavy cream and chicken soup, potatoes, season and let it cook.
 Not very difficult at all.
 And when you serve it, just make sure you load it up with cheese, bacon and green onions.
 Nothing better!